ABOUT GALERIE XIIGalerie XII, founded by Valerie-Anne Giscard d’Estaing in 2007 in Paris focuses on contemporary photography.

 Prints made by the artist, not numbered.
 The number of these prints is limited, usually to two.
 They are reserved for the Artist and his family or close friends.
 Once the edition is sold out, the Photographer may put his Artist Prints on the market.

-Vintage or contemporary prints
+Modern vs. Vintage prints

 The print was made for an exhibition.